Ishtar Hotel: 21st century

-While the hotel was briefly popular with foreign journalists and contractors after the 2003 invasion of Iraq, its occupancy level soon dropped sharply.
 The hotel, an obvious and imposing target, was periodically hit with mortar or rocket fire during the early years of the post-Saddam era.
 The structure was seriously damaged during a bomb attack in October 2005 and was closed for more than a year afterward.
 Thirty-seven were killed in a car bomb attack outside of the hotel on January 25, 2010.

 This hotel was renovated in 2011, along with five other of the biggest hotels in Baghdad, in preparation for the 2012 Arab League summit.
 The renovations were done by a Turkish company.
 During the Arab League summit, officials from various countries stayed at the hotel, along with journalists.
 The hotel was renamed Cristal Grand Ishtar Hotel in March 2013.
+It is set to reopen in 2025, managed by a Turkish chain as the River Rock Ishtar Baghdad Hotel.